abughurab16/JResources/README.md

 #### [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl)

-**Multi-language suite for high-performance solvers of differential equations and scientific machine learning (SciML) components**
+**Multi-language suite for high-performance solvers of differential equations and scientific machine learning (SCIML) components**

 #### [Flux.jl](https://fluxml.ai/Flux.jl/stable/)

 **Flux is a library for machine learning.
-It comes "batteries-included" with many useful tools built in, but also lets you use the full power of the Julia language where you need it.**
+It comes "batteries-included" with many useful tools built-in, but also lets you use the full power of the Julia language where you need it.**

 #### [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl)